gitarzysta/GO-SQLite3/README.md

 # GO-MySQL
 This is very simple example to learn how GO deal with the template engine in  GO.
 I used *html/template* package that is already built in inside of default package of GO.
-Connect to database MySQL, grab the data and passing to the template, so that we can display the data to the user.
+Connect to database SQLite3, grab the data and passing to the template, so that we can display the data to the user.

 Here's the struct of User